abhishekbalam-xyz/thoughts/_site/README.md

-# Ranger Theme
+# Story Jekyll Theme
-Ranger is a one page template with modern look and feel in mind based on the [original html5 theme](https://freehtml5.co/ranger-free-website-template-using-bootstrap/).
+Story is a one page template with modern look and feel in mind based on the [original html5 theme](https://freehtml5.co/demos/story/).

 # Example Site